Fizubh/Emoji_Othello/README.md

 A disc may outflank any number of discs in one or more rows.
-A row is defined as a straight line horizonal, vertical, or diagonal in which a disc is able to outflank from a play position.
+A row is defined as a straight line horizonal, vertical, or diagonal in which a disc is able to outflank from a played position.
 </pre>
 ![PNG example of a single disc (white) flipping multiple rows](images/Image3.png)
 <pre>